isomerpages/pa-eastcoast/pages/Vibrant East Coast.md

 <h2>This is the most happening heartland in Singapore!</h2>
 <p>We do not even know where to start telling you about all the exciting
 upgrades that were done and will be done.</p>
-<p>Take a drive around East Coast (which is going to take you awhile because
+<p>Take a drive around the East Coast (which will take a while because so
-there are so many projects going on), you will see vibrancy in the everyday things.
-From the 4 void deck murals in Changi Simei to the block murals in our HDB blocks in Fengshan, we make the simple things come alive.</p>
+many projects are going on).
+You will see vibrancy in the everyday things.
-<p>Move a little further down and you will meet East Coast Park, the iconic,
-long stretch that many of us have countless memories cycling, having BBQ gathering, going to chalets, fishing and other activities we grew up doing!</p>
+From the four void deck murals in Changi Simei to the block murals in our HDB blocks in Fengshan, we make simple things come alive.
+Move a little further down, and you will meet East Coast Park, the iconic, long stretch that many of us have countless memories of cycling, having BBQ gatherings, going to chalets, fishing and other activities we grew up doing!</p>
-<p>From breaking Singapore book of records to unveiling of new community
+<p>From breaking the Singapore Book of Records to unveiling new community
-spaces, we are always up to something here in East Coast!</p>
+spaces, we are always up to something here on the East Coast!</p>
-<p>Not to forget, East Coast has the best supper spots in Singapore - that’s
-why East Side, Best Side.</p>
 <p></p>
 <p>#VibrantEastCoast</p>
 <p></p>